 This change will only take effect on new files and not existing files.

-If a file is encrypted you may also receive an Access Denied error, as the following Microsoft KB article explains:
+If a file is encrypted you may also receive an Access Denied error.
+This behavior can occur if another user has encrypted the file.

 If you are connecting to a UNC path, e.g. \\server\share\folder\, then it may be that you are connected to it using a different user account.
 Although you can specify which username to use (in your profile settings) Windows will not use that username if there is already a connection to that server, even if it is using a different username.
 Try rebooting and then running your profile (so that SyncBack has a chance to connect to the server with the user credentials you've supplied).